nj-vs-vh/pyindigo/README.md

 prop = CommonProperties.CONNECTION.implement('CCD Imager Simulator', CONNECTED=True)
 prop = CCDSpecificProperties.CCD_EXPOSURE.implement('CCD Imager Simulator', EXPOSURE=3)
+# or just
+prop = CCDSpecificProperties.CCD_EXPOSURE.implement('CCD Imager Simulator', 3)  # this works for one-item properties
 ```

-Here `CommonProperties`, `CCDSpecificProperties` are namespace classes corresponding to different property tables, `PropertyNamespace.PROP` is a `PropertySchema`, and with its `implement` method `IndigoProperty` instance is created with specified device and items from keyword args.
-This way of property instantiation prevents typos in property or item names, and results in more readable code.
+Here `CommonProperties`, `CCDSpecificProperties` are "namespace" classes corresponding to different property tables, They contain various schemas, and for each you can use `implement` method to create actual `IndigoProperty` instance with specified target device and items (from keyword args).
+Property schemas are smart enough to raise an exception if you use inappropriate item names.
+This way of property instantiation results in readable code without magic string constants.

 Only `CommonProperties` and `CCDSpecificProperties` namespaces are available by now, others are WIP.
-v

 #### Property setting

 To send updated or newly created property to driver, `IndigoProperty.set()` method is used.
 It wraps C extension function that converts Python object fields to native C data types and calls appropriate Indigo function (i.e. `indigo_change_text_property`).
 Using property from the previous example, to change CCD device's `CCD_EXPOSURE` property (i.e. request shot exposure of 3 seconds), one would write: